zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Ken continues, “How is this business supposed to su rvive if we keep extending credit?”
 “To extend (extend) credit (credit)” means  to allow someone to buy something now and pay for it later.
 You’re probably  familiar with the term “credit card.”
 A “credit card” is an account – an agreement , basically – you have with a bank or a, what we would call, “financial instituti on” that allows you to buy things now and pay for them later.
 Individual stores can a lso extend credit to their customers.
 They can allow you to buy things and the n pay for it later.

 This store that Ken and Marjorie have extends credi t to its customers, but many of the customers still owe them money.
 Marjorie say s, “We started doing it” – that is, extending credit – “because some of our best cu stomers didn’t have ready cash.”
 “Ready (ready) cash (cash)” is money that yo u can spend right now.
 If a business has ready cash, it can go out and buy some thing and pay for it right away.
 It has money available.
-If a business doesn’t  have ready cash, well, then it doesn’t have the money in its bank account to buy t he things it needs to buy.
+If a business doesn’t  have ready cash, well, then it doesn’t have the money in its bank account to buy the things it needs to buy.

 Marjorie says that the best customers are “good for  it.”
 The expression “to be good for it” means to be trustworthy, to be reliabl e – most importantly, to be able to pay back money that you owe.
 If someone says to you, “Give me $10.
 I’m good for it,” that person is saying to you, “I will  pay you back later.
 I am a responsible person.
 I have enough money.
 I just don ’t have that money with me right now.”
 That’s sometimes true and sometimes isn ’t.
 If you’ve ever lent – that is, given – money to someone with the expectation t hat person will give it back to you, you probably know that isn’t always the case w hen someone says he’s good for it.
 He isn’t always good for it.